UBC-MOAD/pa-th-simple/README.rst

 License
 =======

-The CCAR Pa-Th model code and documentation are copyright 2014 by the `CCAR-Modeling Project Contributors`_ and their respective organizations: The University of Alberta, The University of British Columbia, and the Government of Canada.
+The CCAR Pa-Th model code and documentation are copyright 2014 by the `CCAR-Modeling Project Contributors`_ and their respective organizations: The University of Alberta, The University of British Columbia, and Fisheries and Oceans Canada.

 They are licensed under the Apache License, Version 2.0. http://www.apache.org/licenses/LICENSE-2.0